 - achieving the greatest possible supporter and community influence in the running and ownership of CAFC

 “Charlton are to have a closer working relationship with the newly established CAS Trust.
-Following discussions between the two groups the Addicks confirmed that the club intends to work collaboratively with CAS Trust in a bid to promote fan engagement”
+Following discussions between the two groups, the Addicks confirmed that the club intends to work collaboratively with CAS Trust in a bid to promote fan engagement”

 Collaboration took the form of consultation about marketing and ticket pricing and co-operation included conducting joint supporter surveys.

-CAS Trust under the ownership of Roland Duchâtelet
+CAST under the ownership of Roland Duchâtelet

 - 18% supported attending the meeting and reporting back.